saint1729/pas-appmaker/README.md

 ### byStatement

-Examples of how to create applications where advanced users, more comfortable with the command-line, can select resources and attributes using the familiar select and attribute syntax of qsub.
+A few examples of how to create applications where advanced users, more comfortable with the command-line, could select resources and attributes using the familiar select and attribute syntax of qsub.

 ```
 pas-appmaker byStatement1 --select-statement --additional-attributes --application --executable --arguments --logging